Application Instructions

 Promoting Resident Experiences in the Subspecialties at Stanford

-The program will bring residents from diverse backgrounds to Stanford for a 4-week in-person clinical training experience within the Stanford School of Medicine, Department of Pediatrics.
-Residents will have the opportunity to rotate within one of the subspecialty rotations offered at Lucile Packard Children's Hospital Stanford in Palo Alto, California, and surrounding clinics.
-Visiting residents will gain clinical exposure in a subspecialty area of interest, participate in programming to foster community and belonging, and will be paired with a faculty mentor during their visit.
+The program will bring residents from a variety of backgrounds to Stanford for a 4-week in-person clinical training experience within the Stanford School of Medicine, Department of Pediatrics.
+Residents will have the opportunity to rotate within one of the subspecialty rotations offered at Lucile Packard Children's Hospital in Palo Alto, California, and surrounding clinics.
+Visiting residents will gain clinical exposure in a subspecialty area of interest, participate in programming to foster community and belonging, and will be paired with a faculty and fellow mentor during their visit.

-PRESS Program Rotations for the 2022-23 academic year will occur during the following 4-week blocks:
+PRESS Rotations for the 2025-26 academic year will occur during one of the following 4-week blocks: